 Title and Organization:

-Moushumi Khan is an attorney with over two decades of legal, economic development, strategy and governance experience.
-She is active in non-profits and public advocacy.
-Since 2014 she has been serving as the Country Director for The Foundation for Charitable Activities in Bangladesh (FCAB), an American non-profit that supports Bangladesh’s socio-economic development.
-She serves on the Board of Rahimafrooz Renewable Energy Ltd, a pioneer in Bangladesh’s solar industry, the Board of the Interfaith Center of New York.
+Moushumi Khan is an attorney with over two decades of legal, government relations, and economic development experience.
+She is active in non-profits and public advocacy, as well as advising on public/private partnerships and emerging markets.
+She serves on the Board of Rahimafrooz Renewable Energy Ltd, a pioneer in Bangladesh’s solar industry and the Board of the Interfaith Center of New York.

-Ms. Khan served as the first Director of Legal and Compliance at BRAC from 2010 – 2014 and as Secretary to the BRAC Governing and BRAC International Boards.
+Ms. Khan served as the Country Director for The Foundation for Charitable Activities in Bangladesh, an American non-profit that supports Bangladesh’s socio-economic development from 2014-2018.
+Ms. Khan was recruited as the first Director of Legal and Compliance at BRAC from 2010 – 2014 and served as Secretary to the BRAC Governing and BRAC International Boards.
 BRAC, based in Bangladesh, is one of the world’s largest and oldest development organizations, working in microfinance, public health and education.
 Under Ms. Khan’s leadership BRAC’s first and Bangladesh’s largest in-house legal department of over seventy lawyers and paralegals was created.
-To support risk management she initiated a compliance review of its Social Enterprises, international programs, land matters, and set up a legal database.
+To support risk management, she initiated a compliance review of its Social Enterprises, international programs, land matters, and set up a legal database.